Fry Word List By Grade Level

 Comprehensive Overview

 The Fry Word List is more than just a list of words; it is a comprehensive tool for building reading fluency and comprehension.
 Its foundation in frequency of use, its structured organization, and its emphasis on sight word recognition make it an invaluable resource for educators.
-By incorporating the Fry Word List into their reading instruction, teachers can help students develop a strong foundation in reading, setting them up for future academic success.
+That said, by incorporating the Fry Word List into their reading instruction, teachers can help students develop a strong foundation in reading, setting them up for future academic success.
 The list supports independent reading, builds confidence, and reduces the cognitive load associated with decoding, allowing students to focus on understanding and enjoying what they read.

 Trends and Latest Developments